MAIN PROJECTS:

 VIDEO TOUR THROUGH OUR LAB AND FACILITIES

 i-iii) MICROENVIRONMENTAL INTERACTIONS IN NORMAL AND MALIGNANT IMMUNE CELLS.
 The microenvironment of immune niches plays an important role in the onset, progression, and resistance of hematological malignancies.
-We largely focus on the role of non-coding RNAs (especially microRNAs [miRNAs]) in these pathways (Sharma et al, Blood, 2020; Musilova et al, Blood, 2018; Mraz et al, Blood, 2014; Musilova and Mraz, Leukemia, 2015).
+We largely focus on the role of non-coding RNAs (especially microRNAs [miRNAs] and long non-coding RNAS [lncRNAs]) in these pathways (Sharma et al, Blood, 2020; Musilova et al, Blood, 2018; Mraz et al, Blood, 2014; Musilova and Mraz, Leukemia, 2015).
 The discovery of non-coding RNAs, particularly miRNAs, changed the understanding of the biology of normal and malignant B cell and regulation of cell physiology in general.
 MicroRNAs often participate in positive/negative feedback/feed-forward regulatory loops that coordinate microenvironmental interactions of B cells (see Musilova and Mraz, Leukemia, 2015; Sharma et al, Blood, 2020; Mraz et al, Blood, 2014; Cerna et al, Leukemia, 2019).
 Our data demonstrate that microRNAs (miRNAs) play a key role in the regulation of microenvironmental interactions.
 We also study the regulation and function of a cell-surface molecule CD20 in this context, since this molecule is used as a therapeutic target for over 20 years, but its regulation and function is unclear (Pavlasova and Mraz, Haematologica, 2020; Pavlasova et al, Blood, 2016; Pavlasova et al, Leukemia, 2018).

 iv) DEVELOPMENT OF NOVEL TARGETED THERAPIES.
 The approval of drugs that target the B cell receptor pathway (BCR) was a milestone in the therapy of B cell malignancies.
 However, the use of these drugs does not lead to a cure and patients relapse.
 We aim to i) describe the molecular pathways affected by BCR inhibition and understand mechanisms that leukemic cells use to survive, and ii) to define and test druggable therapeutic targets that should be therapeutically combined with BTK/PI3K inhibition (Seda et al, Blood, 2021; Pavlasova et al, Blood, 2016; Sharma et al, Blood, 2020; patent US 11648255B2).